MVENKATESH786/School-Management-API/README.md

 # **School Management API**

 This project is a simple School Management System built using Node.js, Express.js, and MySQL.
-The API provides endpoints for adding new schools and retrieving a list of schools sorted by their proximity to a user-specified location.
+The API provides endpoints for adding new schools and retrieving a list of schools sorted by proximity to a user-specified location.

 ---